internetguru/flow/flow.1.rst

     cd a
     flow --init --yes

 This creates a git repository with key branches and a tag.
-The default version number is ``0.0.0`` on all branches except for dev where it is ``0.1.0``.
-The --yes option servers to skip prompting individual steps.
+The default version number is ``0.0.0`` on all branches except for dev, where it is ``0.1.0``.
+The --yes option serves to skip prompting individual steps.

 2. Create and release a feature::